MohamedBeydoun/mohamedbeydoun.github.io/content/featured/Atlas/index.md

 showInProjects: true
 ---

 A command line tool that generates boilerplate code for new ExpressJS APIs.
-It follows proper conventions for modern ExpressJS, Typescript, and MongoDB applications and provides a wide range of commands that create and debug of the different components of a modern API.
+It follows proper conventions for modern ExpressJS, Typescript, and MongoDB applications and provides a wide range of commands for customizing the generated code and debugging APIs.